MicrosoftDocs/sql-docs/docs/includes/sql-server-ha-story.md

 ## SQL Server scenarios using the availability features

-Availability groups, FCIs, and log shipping can be used in a variety of ways, and not necessarily just for availability purposes.
+Availability groups, FCIs, and log shipping can be used in various ways, and not necessarily just for availability purposes.
 There are four main ways the availability features can be used:

 * High availability
 * Disaster recovery
 * Migrations and upgrades
 * Scaling out readable copies of one or more databases

 Each section will discuss the relevant features that can be used for that particular scenario.
 The one feature not covered is [SQL Server replication](../relational-databases/replication/sql-server-replication.md).
 While not officially designated as an availability feature under the Always On umbrella, SQL Server replication is often used for making data redundant in certain scenarios.
-Merge replication is not supported for SQL Server on Linux.
+Merge replication isn't supported for SQL Server on Linux.
 For more information, see [SQL Server Replication on Linux](../linux/sql-server-linux-replication.md).

 > [!IMPORTANT]
 > The SQL Server availability features do not replace the requirement to have a robust, well tested backup and restore strategy, the most fundamental building block of any availability solution.

 ### High availability

 Ensuring that SQL Server instances or database are available in the case of a problem that is local to a data center or single region in the cloud region is important.
 This section will cover how the SQL Server availability features can assist in that task.
-All of the features described are available both on Windows Server as well as on Linux.
+All of the features described are available both on Windows Server and on Linux.

 #### Always on availability groups

 Introduced in SQL Server 2012, Always On Availability Groups (availability groups) provide database-level protection by sending each transaction of a database to another instance, known as a replica, that contains a copy of that database in a special state.
 An availability group can be deployed on Standard or Enterprise Editions.
 The instances participating in an availability group can be either standalone or Always On Failover Cluster Instances (FCIs, described in the next section).
 Since the transactions are sent to a replica as they happen, availability groups are recommended where there are requirements for lower recovery point and recovery time objectives.
 Data movement between replicas can be synchronous or asynchronous, with Enterprise Edition allowing up to three replicas (including the primary) as synchronous.
-An availability group has one fully read/write copy of the database which is on the primary replica, while all secondary replicas cannot receive transactions directly from end users or applications.
+An availability group has one fully read/write copy of the database that is on the primary replica, while all secondary replicas can't receive transactions directly from end users or applications.

 > [!NOTE]
 > Always On is an umbrella term for the availability features in SQL Server and covers both availability groups and FCIs.
 Always On is not the name of the availability group feature.

-Because availability groups only provide database-level, and not instance-level, protection, anything not captured in the transaction log or configured in the database will need to manually synchronized for each secondary replica.
+Because availability groups only provide database-level, and not instance-level, protection, anything not captured in the transaction log or configured in the database will need to be manually synchronized for each secondary replica.
 Some examples of objects that must be synchronized manually are logins at the instance level, linked servers, and SQL Server Agent jobs.

 An availability group also has another component called the listener, which allows applications and end users to connect without needing to know which SQL Server instance is hosting the primary replica.
 Each availability group would have its own listener.
 While the implementations of the listener are slightly different on Windows Server versus Linux, the functionality it provides and how it is used is the same.
-The picture below shows a Windows Server-based availability group which is using a Windows Server Failover Cluster (WSFC).
+The picture below shows a Windows Server-based availability group that is using a Windows Server Failover Cluster (WSFC).
 An underlying cluster at the OS layer is required for availability whether it is on Linux or Windows Server.
-The example shows a simple two server, or node, configuration where a WSFC is the underlying cluster.
+The example shows a simple two servers, or nodes, configuration where a WSFC is the underlying cluster.

 ![Simple availability group](media/sql-server-ha-story/image1.png)